 A: Yes.
 There are no hidden fees in our prices.
 Unlike other sailing providers, we are happy for you to bring soft drinks, snacks and alcohol on board.
 MedSailors will provide drinking water free of charge throughout your trip.

 A: The Premier Plus yachts are the new model of the Premier yachts, so offer a more modern interior and design.
-Click here for more info [click through to our yachts page]
+Click here for more info.

 A: Incredibly comfortable!
 Your two-berth cabin will either feature a double bed or a bunk bed – depending on what you require.
-There are at least two bathrooms as well as a kitchen and communal area.
+There are at least two bathrooms as well as a kitchen below deck.
 On board you’ll find fridges, so you can bring your own snacks and drinks free of charge.

 A: Yes.
 They are European sockets, so you will need to bring a conversion adapter for your other devices.
 Our yachts also have iPod-compatible stereos and jacks, so you can play your favourite tunes!